 The time taken to die off will depend on access to the nest.
-If the nest can be treated directly, then it may take about an hour to die but we normally allow up to a day
+If the nest can be treated directly, then it may take about an hour to die, but we usually allow up to a day

 I have Bats in the loft, can I get rid of them?

 In short, no, Bats are a protected species you must not harm, disturb or move them.

 Do you have an engineer local to me?

 Yes, We cover 25 miles of Milton Keynes.
 Call us today for an estimated time of arrival.
 We do our best to be with you within the hour if you need us to be.

 How long after the initial treatment does it take to see results?